bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 In the code above, you can see that I define a Yome object literal and on that literal I add an `initialState` function.

-In this yome widget there will be **one** state map/object this will be the central source of truth.
+In this yome widget there will be **one** state map/object.
+This will be the central source of truth.
 The view of the state widget will be a **function** of this data.